isabella232/sign-integrations.en/help/veeva/install.md

     ![Image](images/use-shared-fields.png)

-1. Note that both fields must have a specific security that allows only members of Adobe Sign Admin Group to update their values.
+1. Both fields must have a specific security that allows only members of Adobe Sign Admin Group to update their values.

     ![Image](images/security-overrides.png)